SchneiderCode/lia_test/docs/new_user.md

   "LIA: wait"
 </script>

-**2. Can you use Open OnDemand to launch and run your full research workflow from RStudio?**
+**2. Can you use Open OnDemand to upload/download your large research dataset?**

 <!--
 data-solution-button="off"
-data-text-solved="Correct! <br> While you can use Open OnDemand to launch an interactive session with RStudio, this is really best for testing and developing a workflow.
-A finalized workflow should be submitted to the system as a batch job. <br> <br> Batch Jobs: https://curc.readthedocs.io/en/latest/running-jobs/batch-jobs.html" data-text-failed="Not Quite! <br> This is somewhat of a trick question.
-Yes, you can use RStudio within Open OnDemand but it's really intended to help support DEVELOPING your workflow.
-Interactive apps (like RStudio and VS Code) are not ideal for running finalized workflows. <br> Once a research workflow has been well tested, it should be submitted to the system as a batch job. <br> <br> Batch Jobs:  https://curc.readthedocs.io/en/latest/running-jobs/batch-jobs.html"
+data-text-solved="Correct! <br> Open OnDemand is only intended for light data operations - like working with text files.
+You can learn more about how data transfers in our online documentation. <br> <br> Data Transfers: https://curc.readthedocs.io/en/latest/compute/data-transfer.html " data-text-failed="Not Quite! <br> While Open OnDemand provides a file browser, it is only intended for light data operations - like working with text files.
+If you need to upload or download a large dataset, you'll need to use one of our data transfer tools (like Globus). <br> <br> <br> Data Transfers:  https://curc.readthedocs.io/en/latest/compute/data-transfer.html"
 -->
-[( )] True
+[( )] Yes
-[(X)] False
+[(X)] No
 <script>

 if ("@input" == "1") {